kiehozero/atu-fundda2022/README.md

 ### Exercise 1 - Information

-Task: Adapt the code in Ian's initial tutorials to generate a 1000 character-long string with weights based on the previous two characters.
+<b>Task</b>: Adapt the code in Ian's initial tutorials to generate a 1000 character-long string with weights based on the previous two characters.

-References:
+<b>References</b>:

 ### Exercise 2 - Entropy

-Task: Explain why the log of zero is undefined.
+<b>Task</b>: Explain why the log of zero is undefined.

-References:
+<b>References</b>:

 ### Exercise 3a - Randomness

-Task: It is somewhat interesting that ( 5 * 4 * 3 * 2 * 1 ) perfectly divides ( 10 * 9 * 8 * 7 * 6 ), there is no remainder.
+<b>Task</b>: It is somewhat interesting that ( 5 * 4 * 3 * 2 * 1 ) perfectly divides ( 10 * 9 * 8 * 7 * 6 ), there is no remainder.
 If we only wanted exactly four heads as opposed to five, the equivalent calculation would be ( 10 * 9 * 8 * 7 ) / ( 4 * 3 * 2 * 1 ).
 Does that evenly divide too?
 What is the formula in general?
 Does it always come out as a positive whole number?

-References:
+<b>References</b>:

 ### Exercise 3b - Randomness

-Task: Note that there are the same number of way to get 4 tails as there are to get 4 heads.
+<b>Task</b>: Note that there are the same number of way to get 4 tails as there are to get 4 heads.
 Explain why this is.

-References:
+<b>References</b>:

 ### Exercise 4 - Distributions

-Task: Plot bar charts of histograms of any three different distributions listed at the following link: [link](https://numpy.org/doc/stable/reference/random/generator.html#distributions)
+<b>Task</b>: Plot bar charts of histograms of any three different distributions listed at this [link](https://numpy.org/doc/stable/reference/random/generator.html#distributions).

-References:
+<b>References</b>:

 ### Exercise 5a - Cognitive Bias

-Task: Give three real-world examples of different types of cognitive bias.
+<b>Task</b>: Give three real-world examples of different types of cognitive bias.

-References:
+<b>References</b>:

+Deleniv, S., Ariely, D. and Peters, K. , "Natural is Better: How the Appeal to Nature Fallacy Derails Public Health (2021) Behavioural Scientist, New York.
+Published [online](https://behavioralscientist.org/natural-is-better-how-the-naturalistic-fallacy-derails-public-health/).

-J. Ellenberg, <i>How Not To Be Wrong: The Power of Mathematical Thinking</i> (2016).
-Excerpt published online by Penguin Press' [Medium account(https://medium.com/@penguinpress/an-excerpt-from-how-not-to-be-wrong-by-jordan-ellenberg-664e708cfc3d).
+J. Ellenberg, J.<i>How Not To Be Wrong: The Power of Mathematical Thinking</i> (2016).
+Excerpt published online by Penguin Press, London.
+[Medium account](https://medium.com/@penguinpress/an-excerpt-from-how-not-to-be-wrong-by-jordan-ellenberg-664e708cfc3d).

-RTÉ.ie, "Winning Streak" (2018) Published [online](https://www.rte.ie/tv/programmes/932584-winning-streak/).
+RTÉ.ie, "Winning Streak" (2018) Raidió Teilifís Éireann, Dublin.
+Published [online](https://www.rte.ie/tv/programmes/932584-winning-streak/).

 Wikipedia, "Survivorship Bias" (2022, last edit).
 Published [online](https://en.wikipedia.org/wiki/Survivorship_bias).

 ### Exercise 5b - Standard Deviation

-Task: Show that the difference between the standard deviation calculations is greatest for small sample sizes.
+<b>Task</b>: Show that the difference between the standard deviation calculations is greatest for small sample sizes.

-References:
+<b>References</b>:

 ## Normal Distribution